Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 I am the last to hop on the bus.
 Or so I thought.
 As I take my seat in the last row, I see a swarthy guy in a blue uniform wearing a Kalashnikov on his right shoulder.
 He remains on the steps and faces the now closed door.
 The tour guide takes the microphone and, before he introduces himself, makes a reassuring announcement that the presence of armed police is standard procedure in Egypt, but it’s more a precaution; an attack is not likely to happen.

 I hear a half-relieved collective breath and decide to ignore the guard and his gun.
 Then I see a police car behind the bus.
-There’s another one at the front of the convoy; I only saw it when the first bus moved out.
+There’s another one at the convoy’s front; I only saw it when the first bus moved out.
 Standard procedure, relax!

 At twelve-fifteen sharp our coach, the last of the fifty-two finally starts moving.
 The convoy must look like a giant silver snake slithering through the dusty streets of Alexandria.
 The tour guide tells us that the medieval citadel we can see at some distance is where the Pharos (the famous Lighthouse of antiquity) used to stand.

 We get a quick glimpse at the massive new Bibliotheca Alexandrina, with its sundial glass roof leaning towards the sea.
-It is placed close to where the original library of the antiquity burnt to the ground, the guide informs us.
+It is placed close to where the antiquity’s original library burnt to the ground, the guide informs us.

 What a tremendous loss!
 A gradual destruction process that spread over a few centuries, obliterating knowledge that was already thousands of years old in antiquity.
 It boggles the mind to only think of it …